 - 3:00 - 5:00 p.m.: Afternoon activities, including supplemental computer labs, and time for individual study or work on projects.

-- Students will return to the Campus Village for dinner.
+- Students will return to the University of Denver for dinner.

 Students will take two courses and will receive a total of 6-semester hour credits at the University of Colorado Denver.
 The courses will include: